 Kitchens are notoriously difficult to cool due to ambient heat, so if you’re looking for a model to make your cooking more enjoyable, an 8000 BTU unit will do the job more than adequately until around the 350 square foot range.
 At that room size, depending on the specific model, your AC will have to work a little harder to do the job, which can increase your power bill and potentially shorten the unit’s lifespan, depending on frequency and duration of use, and the efficiency of the specific model.

 An 8000 BTU model has a lifespan of around ten years, though many manufacturers offer warranties of up to five years.
+Some offer even 10 year coverage for parts like the unit in our Amana central air conditioner review.
 With regular maintenance, the best 8000 BTU model (as well as the best 13,000 BTU air conditioner) can last as long as 25 years, though that’s less common.
 There are a few key factors that will keep your unit running for as long as possible:

 Regularly cleaning and periodically doing maintenance on your air conditioner will give it a longer life.
 Filters clogged with dirt, grease, and dust won’t allow air to flow through them properly, making all the components work harder to cycle air and cool a room.
 It’s especially important to clean your unit of any growing mold.
 You can either hire a professional service to clean it out for you or you can take care of it yourself once you learn how to clean mold from air conditioner vents.
 Though keep in mind the type of air conditioner you have.
 You may not need to worry about cleaning AC vents if you own a model without them, if you’re already familiar with what a ventless air conditioner is.